Charlie Munger’s House: A Reflection of His Investment Genius

 Case Studies in Excess: The Fallen Billionaires

 Contrast Munger’s fortress with the parade of excess that destroyed others.
 Think of Aubrey McClendon, the Chesapeake Energy founder.
-Billion-dollar fortune, private jets, wine cellars, sprawling estates—and then bankruptcy, lawsuits, and a fatal crash.
+A billion-dollar fortune, private jets, wine cellars, sprawling estates—followed by bankruptcy, lawsuits, and a fatal crash.
 Wealth flaunted became wealth erased.

 Or consider WeWork’s Adam Neumann, who built palaces of illusion with SoftBank’s billions: private jets, luxury homes, tequila parties.
 When the tide went out, he was exposed as a showman without substance.